-- Working with landowners to exclude livestock from streams; - Restoring or enhancing vegetated riparian buffers; - Reducing impervious surface by replacing with more porous materials or vegetation; and - Working to enhance the health of upland forests and grassland habitats.
+- Working with landowners to exclude livestock from streams; - Restoring or enhancing vegetated riparian buffers; and - Working to enhance the health of upland forests and grassland habitats.

-Additionally, many agencies help landowners in the George Washington Planning Region establish vegetative buffers along waterways flowing through their properties.
-The Virginia Department of Forestry (DOF), Virginia Department of Agriculture and Consumer Services (VDACS), and DCR have established BMPs for various land uses which, if implemented serve to minimize land use impacts upon adjacent and downstream waters.
+Additionally, many agencies help landowners in the Region 2000 Planning Region establish vegetative buffers along waterways flowing through their properties.
+The Virginia Department of Forestry (DOF), Virginia Department of Agriculture and Consumer Services (VDACS), and DCR have established BMPs for various land uses, which if implemented serve to minimize land use impacts upon adjacent and downstream waters.
 In addition, landowners are encouraged to work with DOF through the Forest Stewardship Program to utilize timber production BMPs, such as implementation of buffers and careful planning of roads and stream crossings, and agricultural producers are encouraged to work with VDACS and the local Soil and Water Conservation Districts to control erosion and limit runoff through the various available programs (DOF 2014; DCR 2014).
-NRCS provides landowners with other opportunities, including the Environmental Quality Incentives Program.
+The NRCS provides landowners with other opportunities, including the Environmental Quality Incentives Program.